 For a normal couple, it often takes a number of perfectly timed cycles before pregnancy is achieved.
 The chances of getting pregnant each cycle decreases as you get older.
 If you are 20-25, your chance per cycle is about 25%.
 At 25-30 your chances are about 20%.
 At 30-35 it is about 15%.
 After 35 it may be about 10% per ovulatory cycle, and the chances continue the downward trend.

 The treatment options for infertility depend on the profile of the patients, male and female factors related to infertility and the choice of the couple.
-Usually, the common techniques available are Ovulation Induction with Timed Intercourse or Intra Uterine Insemination, Intra Uterine Insemination and In Vitro Fertilization.
+Usually, the common techniques available are Ovulation Induction with Timed Intercourse, Intra Uterine Insemination and In Vitro Fertilization.

 The success rates for IVF treatment depend on the individual patient profile, the quality of oocytes obtained, the embryo after fertilization and many other factors.
 The maternal age plays a large role in the success rate of the treatment.
 As a woman ages, her ovarian reserve is depleted and the probability of obtaining good quality oocytes and embryos reduces.
 Although many infertility clinics showcase success rates of 50%, 60% etc., it might not be so for every patient they handle.
 In many cases, the success rates mentioned could be for more than one cycle.